 Each TPMS sensor has a unique identification code.
-Any time you replace one or more of the TPMS sensors or rotate your vehicle's tires, the identification codes will need to be matched to the new tire/wheel position.
-The sensors are matched to the tire/wheel positions in the following order: driver side front tire, passenger side front tire, passenger side rear tire using a TPMS diagnostic tool.
-See your dealer/retailer for service.
+The identification code needs to be matched to a new tire/wheel position after replacing one or more of the TPMS sensors.
+The malfunction light and the DIC message should go off at the next ignition cycle.
+The sensors are matched to the tire/wheel positions, using a TPMS relearn tool, in the following order: driver side front tire, passenger side front tire, passenger side rear tire, and driver side rear.
+See your dealer for service.